XZ634/TAD_final/README.md

 ### 📤 Key Outputs

 -   `data/speech_filtered.csv`\
-    Cleaned and segmented speech transcripts of President Xi, processed using `pkuseg` (Python-based tokenizer).
+    Cleaned and segmented speech transcripts of President Xi, processed using `pkuseg`.

 -   **Results of LDA**